 Some people choose to purchase outfits specifically for the photo session.
-If you decide to do so (you don’t have to), make sure that you buy cloths that fit.
-I know that for my kids I always buy cloths that they can grow into – they grow so fast and I want to get the most out of them, but for pictures, you actually want them to fit just right.
-If the cloths are too big, they will look sloppy.
+If you decide to do so (you don’t have to), make sure that you buy clothes that fit.
+I know that for my kids I always buy clothes that they can grow into – they grow so fast and I want to get the most out of them, but for pictures, you actually want them to fit just right.
+If the clothes are too big, they will look sloppy.
 Choosing clothing that fits just right will give the outfits a more tailored look.

 Purchasing outfits from one brand can help make sure that the colors coordinate well together.
 Some stores that have adult and children clothing (think Gap, JCrew, Abercrombie, Old Navy, etc.) took the guesswork out of finding outfits that go well together.
 Traditionally, for each season, they come out with a clothing line for each section in a certain color pallet, sometimes they even have coordinating patterns in adult and children sizes.